SimoneDutto/MachineLearning-Course-Assignments/READ.md

 $$ z =  (x-u)/s $$

+*Disclaimer*: After I tried different random seeds for the splitting, I noticed the small size of the dataset influence a lot the results of the classifiers, with varying accuracy from 70% to 90% accuracy.
+So, even if normalization is suggested for kNN and SVM, with this dataset it doesn't affect always the results and for some splitting a seed can reduce the accuracy of the classifier on normalized data with respect to non-normalized ones.

 ####K-Nearest Neighboors Classifier
 The intuition is to classify a new entry calculating the *distance* from this point to its nearest   *k-points* and assigning the label according to the most present label in its k-neighborhood.
 So, the critical parameters to choose are *k* and the *distance* metric.
 I used for the K-NN algorithm `sklearn.neighbors.KNeighborsClassifier` and trained different model with k = [1,3,5,7] and the minkowski distance metric $$(\sum_{i=1}^{n}{|X_{i} - Y_{i}|^{p}})^{1/p} $$ that in 2-dimensions(p=2) is equal to Euclidean distance.
 Choosing *k* is crucial, too little and the classifier is too sensible to outliers, too large and the classifier is not able to generalize enough.
-For example with k=1 we can see that the decision boundaries highlight the outlier and compromise the classification.
+For example with k=1 we can see that the decision boundaries highlight the outliers and the classification is compromised.
 ![ ](knn.png )
 ![ ](knn_acc.png )
-According to our validation process the best value for k is 7 with an accuracy of 80%.
+According to our validation process the best value for k is 7 with an accuracy of 80.5%.
-Therefore, we obtain an accuracy on test set of 81%.
+Therefore, we obtain an accuracy on test set of 81.5%.

-Even if normalizing sometimes could help the classifier in this case it won't.
-I suppose it's because Alcohol attribute is much more important than Malic acid in distinguish these classes, so normalizing we are balancing the weight of the two attributes and consequencenly we are reducing the accuracy.
+Normalization is suggested for kNN.
+Even if, in this case, the result on test set is a little bit lower with a 79.6% accuracy.
 ![ ](knn_norm.png )
 ![ ](knn_norm_acc.png )